 In the stock market, on the other hand, returns are achieved through economic growth and the appreciation of value in companies.
 As publicly traded companies grow and become more profitable, they also become more desirable to own, which causes the share value to increase and provide a return for existing shareholders.
 Unlike debt, however, no return in the stock market is guaranteed, but the potential is effectively unlimited.
 Framing debt from this perspective allows us to find our answer to this question clearly.

-Imagine this common scenario when deciding whether you should pay off debt or invest: a credit card balance at 25% interest or 8% returns in the stock market.
+Imagine this common scenario: a credit card balance at 25% interest or 8% returns in the stock market.
 You have extra money left over each month to put towards one or the other so should you pay off debt or invest?
 The answer is to pay off debt.
 Any extra funds put towards the debt guarantees a return of 25%/yr on those funds in the form of the interest saved.
 You’re not getting 25%/yr in the stock market year after year, so your money is better going towards the debt.

 Now, let’s imagine another scenario: a mortgage at 4% interest versus 8% returns in the stock market.
 Which do you pick?
 Investing in the stock market is the right answer here because additional funds put towards the mortgage only guarantees a 4% return while you could potentially earn 8% in the stock market.
 That 4% difference compounded over many years can result in much higher wealth creation than paying off the mortgage early.

 As much as we’d love every financial decision to be as cut and dry as what we listed above, the truth is that it is not.
 Financial decisions require taking a holistic perspective, which means looking at your financial situation in its entirety, clearly understanding your goals and priorities, and being in tune with the relationship you have with money and the money forces.